liquity/beta/bug_bounty.md

 - Excluding `contracts/Dependencies`
 - Excluding `contracts/LPRewards/Dependencies`

 The contract `StabilityPool.sol` is not yet released and therefore out of scope.
-Nevertheless, there’s the interface for it, `Interfaces/IStabilityPool.sol`, which includes an descriptions for the contract purpose and for each function.
-A  high level description can also be fount in [the README file](./README.md#the-stability-pool)
+Nevertheless, we have published the interface for it, `Interfaces/IStabilityPool.sol`, which includes descriptions for the contract's purpose and for each function.
+A high level description can also be found in [the README file](./README.md#the-stability-pool)

 ## Out of scope